Rauno Sappinen

-Rauno Sappinen (born 23 January 1996) is an Estonian professional footballer who plays as a forward for Ekstraklasa side Stal Mielec, on loan from Piast Gliwice, and the Estonia national team.
+Rauno Sappinen (born 23 January 1996) is an Estonian professional footballer who plays as a forward for Flora and the Estonia national team.

 Club career

 Flora

 Sappinen came through the youth system at Flora and made his debut in the Meistriliiga on 2 March 2013, in a 4–1 home win over Tallinna Kalev.
 He won his first Meistriliiga title in the 2015 season.
 Sappinen's performances in 2015 also saw him voted Estonian Young Footballer of the Year.
 He was Flora's top goalscorer in the league for three consecutive seasons from 2015 to 2017, and joint top scorer in the Meistriliiga in 2017, alongside Albert Prosa.
 Sappinen won his second Meistriliiga title in the 2017 season, and was named Meistriliiga Player of the Year.

 Loan to Beerschot Wilrijk

 On 31 January 2018, Sappinen joined Belgian club Beerschot Wilrijk on loan until the end of the season.
 He made his debut for the club on 9 February 2018, in a 0–0 home draw against Westerlo.